-Looking For Symptoms
+Looking For Symptoms of Equine Osteoarthritis

-Osteoarthritis – often referred to simply as OA – is painful, not only for humans, but for their horses, too.
+Osteoarthritis – often referred to simply as OA – is painful, not only for humans but for their horses, too.
 The condition, in which the horse’s protective joint cartilage erodes, leading to bone exposure, is one common factor contributing to lameness.
 But lameness is not the only symptom.
 By looking for other earlier symptoms, such as inflammation, and taking steps to mitigate them, horse owners may be able to keep OA from becoming a significant problem.

 Lameness is often considered the primary sign of OA, but other signals may come earlier, says Stacey Buzzell, DVM, equine technical services manager at Nutramax Laboratories Veterinary Sciences, Inc. “This can be as simple as a change in demeanor under saddle or in the field,” she says.
 Other early indicators include an unwillingness to move forward or to work, a change in activity level during turnout, and difficulty working with the farrier.